Data push node

 Create a push pipeline

-Create and configure a pipeline that consists of an SQL query node and a data push node.
+Create and configure a pipeline consisting of an SQL query node and a data push node.

 1. Create a workflow, and then create an SQL query node and a data push node in the workflow.